 There are plenty of ways to make purchases online: gift certificates, direct bank transfers, even Bitcoin.
 However, the most common form of payment remains the credit card.
 And even when transactions are processed through payment providers (like PayPal or Stripe), credit card companies carry the brunt of the financial responsibility for security gone wrong.
 This was the primary impetus for credit card companies to develop an added layer of security for online payments.

-- You, the customer, make an online purchase and provide the merchant (e.g. Amazon) with your payment information or scheme (credit card, PayPal account, etc.).
+- The customer makes an online purchase and provides the merchant (e.g. Amazon) with your payment information or scheme (credit card, PayPal account, etc.).

 - The scheme contacts the issuer (the bank, which has issued the customer credit card) to approve the payment.